fbpx

 SCROLL TO TOP

-• Cytoreduction and HIPEC is a time-consuming surgery due to debulking.
+• Cytoreductive surgery combined with HIPEC is a time-consuming surgery due to debulking.
 The entire process can take up to 14 hours.

 • Survival rates for this surgery vary.
-Some cancer centers report average survival of 3-5 years following the procedure.
+Some cancer centers report an average survival of 3 to 5-year survival rate following the procedure.
 Eligible patients have much better life expectancy.

-How to Get Cytoreducton and HIPEC for Mesothelioma
+How to Get Cytoreductive Surgery With HIPEC for Your Mesothelioma

-If you’re wondering how to get mesothelioma cytoreductive surgery and HIPEC, you should contact our patient advocates for assistance.
-They’ll help you through these steps to get highly rated medical care from a specialist:
+If you’re wondering how to get mesothelioma cytoreductive surgery with HIPEC, you should contact our patient advocates for assistance.
+They’ll help you through these steps to get highly-rated medical care from a specialist:

 1

-Following your official diagnosis, contact a cancer center for a second opinion.
+• Following your official diagnosis of peritoneal mesothelioma, contact a cancer center and find a mesothelioma specialist.
 We can help you find a cancer center close to where you live.

-Look up all information about surgery for peritoneal mesothelioma.
+• Learn more about cytoreductive surgery with hyperthermic intraperitoneal chemotherapy for peritoneal mesothelioma.
 This includes survival rates, side effects, recovery time and patient recommendations.

-Contact a peritoneal mesothelioma surgeon to schedule a consultation.
+• Contact a peritoneal mesothelioma surgeon to schedule a consultation.
 This is the most important step, as you don’t want an inexperienced doctor performing your surgery.
+Let us help you find the best surgeon for your specific needs.

-Cytoreduction with HIPEC is a multi-part surgical procedure for malignant peritoneal mesothelioma.
-The goal is to remove all or most tumors and prevent recurrence in the abdominal cavity.
+Cytoreductive surgery plus HIPEC is a multi-part surgical procedure and comprehensive treatment for malignant peritoneal mesothelioma.
+The goal is to remove all or most of the mesothelioma tumors and prevent recurrence in the abdominal cavity.

 At the Medical College of Wisconsin, 17 cancer patients underwent 20 HIPEC surgeries for palliative intent.
 While the survival average was less than one year, symptom management improved as patients experienced symptom reduction 90% of the time.
 Symptoms remained reduced or non-existent after HIPEC surgery for an average of 5.1 months.